 Most people’s employers will also pay into their pension.
 With some pension schemes your contributions will be deducted from your pay before income tax is calculated meaning that you receive tax relief at your highest rate automatically.

 If you take a lump sum from your pension, 25% of it will be tax-free with the balance subject to tax.
 If you choose to take a guaranteed income, you can normally take up to 25% of the value of your pension pot as a tax free lump sum.
-The income will be subject to tax which will depend on your individual circumstances and these along with tax rules may change.
+The income will be subject to tax which will depend on your individual circumstances and these along with tax rules may change. *If you are a Scottish taxpayer the tax relief you will be entitled to will be at the Scottish rate of Income Tax, which may be different from the rest of the UK.

 For more information on ‘What is tax relief?’ watch our Pension Basics in 30 seconds film.